poojathakoor/twitter-stock-sentiment/README.md

-# stock-sentiment : Stock market sentiment analysis using twitter
+# twitter-stock-sentiment : Stock market sentiment analysis using twitter

 **Sentiment Analysis of Tweets to find Relationship with the Stock Price Movement** The project classifies the tweets related to stock market into three market